jaegeste/fem-course/docs/03_mechanical_kragbalken.en.md

 ???+ danger "FIXME"
     Add screenshots and discuss “what is observed”.

-??? note "Calculation of ΔL, Δa and σ"
+??? note "Calculation of Δl, Δa and σ"
-    For the analytical solution, the elongation ΔL, the cross-section change Δa, and the normal stress σ are calculated.
+    For the analytical solution, the elongation Δl, the cross-section change Δa, and the normal stress σ are calculated.

     **Stress**